Adam Goodes: Early life and family

-Goodes was born in South Australia, to Lisa May and Graham Goodes, with siblings Jake and Brett.
+Goodes was born in Wallaroo, South Australia, to Lisa May and Graham Goodes, with siblings Jake and Brett.
 Goodes' father is of English, Irish and Scottish ancestry; his mother is an Aboriginal Australian (Adnyamathanha and Narungga), and is one of the Stolen Generation.

-Goodes' parents were separated when he was four; his father moved to Mackay, Queensland while Goodes moved between Wallaroo and Adelaide (in South Australia) and Merbein (in Victoria) with his mother.
+Goodes' parents were separated when he was four; his father moved to Mackay, Queensland, while Goodes moved between Wallaroo and Adelaide and Merbein with his mother.

 Goodes preferred soccer as a boy, playing in South Australia.
 While at Merbein, he attended primary school at Merbein West Primary School in 1986 and it was there that he began to play Australian rules football as there was no soccer club for him to join.
 He moved with his family to Horsham, Victoria, where he played football at high school and represented at under-16 and under-18 levels.
 At age 16, he began playing with the North Ballarat Rebels in the TAC Cup.
 Goodes played in a winning premiership side with the Rebels, where he was scouted by the Sydney Swans.

 Goodes took his mother to the Brownlow Medal ceremony in 2003.

 Brett, who is 4 years younger than Adam, played 22 AFL games for the Western Bulldogs between 2013 and 2015.

 AFL career

 Early career

-Goodes was drafted by Sydney into the Australian Football League as the 43rd pick in the 1997 AFL Draft, Sydney's third round draft pick.
+Goodes was drafted by Sydney into the Australian Football League as the 43rd pick in the 1997 AFL draft, Sydney's third round draft pick.
 He spent the 1998 season in the reserves competition, but broke into the first team the following year and went on to win the league's Rising Star Award.

 During 2000 and 2001, Goodes played in a variety of positions, developing his game but lacking consistency at times.
 He played every game during this period.
 In early 2002, however, his form had slumped and it had been suggested that he may be dropped.
 However, coach Rodney Eade resigned mid-season and under interim (later permanent) coach Paul Roos, Goodes found himself playing more in the ruck.
 In the second half of that season his form improved immensely.
 After injuring his knee twice in the ruck, he moved to play on the wing and went on to win two Brownlow Medals.